ToaToes/TimerApp/README.md

-Kotlin(jetpack compose), timer function and UI design
+Kotlin(jetpack compose), timer function and the UI design